 DUI charges involving drugs can be difficult to fight.
 This is because the prosecution only needs to prove that drugs were in your system when you were operating a vehicle.
 However, a skilled Indianapolis DUI attorney can use certain defense tactics to protect your freedom and get your charges thrown out.
 One strategy is revealing issues with your arrest.
 If, for example, you were not read your Miranda rights, the subsequent charges are invalid.
 You might also have been using prescription drugs or marijuana for a medical purpose, in which case you cannot be charged with a DUI.

-The Indianapolis drugged driving attorneys at Hessler Law are well-versed in helping people fight their DUI charges.
+The Indianapolis drugged driving defense attorneys at Hessler Law are well-versed in helping people fight their DUI charges.
 There are many advantages to hiring an Indianapolis criminal defense attorney – someone with knowledge of local and state laws.
 If you believe that your rights are being violated, call us at (317) 886-8800.
 We will evaluate every possible option to ensure that your case reaches a desirable outcome.